f4z3r/.bootstrap/README.md

 ## Install other

 Other tools and utilities can be installed and configured.
 In order to have a better idea on how the how to install and configure some of those tools, see `doc` directory.
+Examples that require no configuration and that are extremely useful are for instance `rsync`.

 ### yay